Prevalence and Prediction of Coronary Artery Disease in Patients With Liver Cirrhosis: A Registry-Based Matched Case Control Study

 There is controversy on whether cirrhosis protects against or accelerates atherosclerosis.
 This is an important study, which establishes that there is no difference in prevalence of obstructive CAD in cirrhotics, compared with controls.
 However, there is an increased prevalence of nonobstructive CAD in patients with cirrhosis, lending support to a strategy of cardiac evaluation in the presurgical period for patients with cirrhosis.
 While the optimal means for assessing cardiovascular risk in cirrhotics has not been established, the present study would suggest the importance of control of traditional risk factors.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension

 Keywords: Prevalence, Coronary Artery Disease, Atherosclerosis, Liver Transplantation, Coronary Angiography, Risk Factors, Hypertension, Diabetes Mellitus